simonerigoni/image_classifier_project/README.md

 * [PyTorch](https://pytorch.org/)
 * [Pillow](https://pillow.readthedocs.io/en/stable/)

+More informations in `requirements.txt`.
+To create it I have used `python -m pip freeze > requirements.txt`.
+To install all Python packages written in the requirements.txt file run `pip install -r requirements.txt`.

 ## Data
 The dataset is provided by [Udacity](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) and is composed by:
 * **flowers/test**: .jpg images for test